 What is an Emergency Guardianship?

 Texas guardianships legally designates one individual to make financial, personal, and health care decisions on behalf of another.
-Usually, this occurs when an adult is considered incapacitated or impaired because of physical illness or disability or mental illness, or deficiency.
+Usually, this occurs when an adult is considered incapacitated or impaired because of physical illness, disability or a deficiency.

 The traditional guardianship process in Texas can take several months and involves a professional exam of the potential ward to determine their capabilities.
 Then, the guardian and the ward attend a court hearing and present their respective cases.
 A judge evaluates whether guardianship is required for the ward and then awards it.